mvit777/psroids/README.md

 While the structure of the project is a bit convoluted I can assure you that it allows a user of any technical skill to send cards to a MS Teams in a matter of seconds and in a funny way.

-## A few pictures of how it looks like
+## A few pictures of how it looks like at his full strength

 ## More in deep
 (coming soon...)